winniehell-forks/express-streamline/README.md

 Patch for [Express](http://expressjs.com/) to add support for [Streamline](https://github.com/Sage/streamlinejs) syntax in Express apps.

-Supports Express 2 through 5.
+Supports Express 4 and 5.

 ## Example